araval/Wikipedia-Category-Predictor/README.md

 Requried scripts:

-1. "_The first scrapes the webpages and builds the dataset and a serialized classifier_ " These are (1a) _scraper.py_ and (1b)_model.py_ , together in one bash script *scape_and_model.sh*. _scarper.py_ reads categories from _categories.txt_, creates a directory _data_, where it stores each category's data in a separate file. _model.py_ reads from _data_, and creates a model which it saves to _pickledModel_.
+1. "_The first scrapes the webpages and builds the dataset and a serialized classifier_ "
+These are _scraper.py_ and _model.py_ , together in one bash script *scape_and_model.sh*. _scarper.py_ reads categories from _categories.txt_, creates a directory _data_, where it stores each category's data in a separate file. _model.py_ reads from _data_, and creates a model which it saves in directory _pickledModel_.

-2. "_The second should take in a new Wikipedia url as input and output the probabilities of belonging to each category_" This one is _predict.py_.
+2. "_The second should take in a new Wikipedia url as input and output the probabilities of belonging to each category_"
+   This one is _predict.py_.
 It takes a url from raw_input and produces output as shown below.

 The packages I used are listed in _requirements.txt_.